GerHobbelt/rangyinputs/README.md

 Introduction
 ------------

-Rangyinputs is small, cross-browser script for manipulating selections within text inputs and textareas.
+Rangyinputs is a small, cross-browser script for manipulating selections within text inputs and textareas.
 It is currently available only as a jQuery plug-in.

 For manipulating selections and ranges within regular HTML, see Rangyinputs' larger twin project, [Rangy](../Rangy/).